teweldemat/funcscript-1/README.md

 Create a parameterless constructor, reference the assembly, and `DefaultFsDataProvider.LoadFromAssembly(...)` will auto-register the symbol (including optional aliases via `FunctionAliasAttribute`).

 ## SQL & GIS Helpers
-`FuncScript.Sql` adds converters for `Sql*` types and NetTopologySuite geometries plus GIS helpers such as `point(x, y)`.
+`Walya.Sql` adds converters for `Sql*` types and NetTopologySuite geometries plus GIS helpers such as `point(x, y)`.
 Reference the project alongside the core library to normalize database values before exposing them to scripts.

 ## JavaScript Port (Experimental)
 The `js-port/` folder contains a progressively feature-complete JavaScript interpreter that mirrors the .NET runtime.
 See `js-port/AGENTS.md` and `js-port/port-progress.md` for implementation notes and status.